-Six Great Bible Verses for Married Couples
+Six Great Bible Quotes for Married Couples

 Since they are no longer two but one, let no one split apart what God has joined together.
 (Matthew 19: 6 NLT)